 Take this medication by mouth with or without food as directed by your doctor.
 If you are using the liquid form of the medication, use the measuring dropper provided in the package to measure your dose.
 If you do not have the dropper, ask your pharmacist for a measured oral syringe so that your dose will be correct.

-Dosage is based on your medical condition and response to therapy.
+The dosage is based on your medical condition and response to treatment.
 Use this medication regularly in order to get the most benefit from it.
 To help you remember, use it at the same time(s) each day.

 Do not stop taking this medication without consulting your doctor.
 Some conditions may become worse when the drug is suddenly stopped.
 Your dose may need to be gradually reduced.

 Tell your doctor if your symptoms do not improve or if they worsen.

 Dizziness and lightheadedness can increase the risk of falling.
 Get up slowly when rising from a sitting or lying position.

 Tell your doctor promptly if any of these side effects occur: muscle spasm/stiffness, shaking (tremor), restlessness, mask-like facial expression, drooling.
 Your doctor may prescribe another medication for you to take with haloperidol to decrease these side effects.

 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.